chengtong1984/VFR/README.md

 ================================================================
 July 30, 2020

-VFR is a standalone script that performs a detailed scan and report of all players information to assist you with Viooh Campaign Schedule playback count.
+VFR is a standalone script that performs a detailed scan and report of all players information from VIOOH-API to assist you with Viooh Campaign Schedule playback count.
 VFR produces an e-mail that can be sent, viewed and shared by the user.

 Note:  No personal information is collected.